 The Appel Research Scholarship was established in 2001 by Mark Appel.
 The Appel Research Scholar receives a $1,000 grant for each academic semester in which they engage in supervised research on behalf of a Columbia faculty member on a topic that relates to regulatory or policy issues emerging from the trans-boundary operations of multinational (or transnational) enterprises.

-Established in 2015, the scholarship awards $50,000 to a Columbia Law School LL.M. student who demonstrates academic success and a need for significant financial aid.
-Priority is given to students who are citizens or nationals of countries in Africa, Latin America, Asia, or Eastern Europe.
+Established in 2015, the endowed scholarship supports a Columbia Law School LL.M. student who demonstrates academic success and a need for significant financial aid.

 Burton Memorial Fellowship